Florina

-Florina (Φλώρινα, Flórina; known also by some alternative names) is a town and municipality in the mountainous northwestern Macedonia, Greece.
-Its motto is, 'Where Greece begins'.

-The town of Florina is the capital of the Florina regional unit and also the seat of the eponymous municipality.
-It belongs to the administrative region of Western Macedonia.
+Florina (Φλώρινα, Flórina; known also by some alternative names) is a town and municipality in Western Macedonia, Greece.
+It is the capital of the Florina regional unit and also the seat of the eponymous municipality.
 The town's population is 17,188 people (2021 census).
 It is in a wooded valley about 13 km south of the international border of Greece with North Macedonia.